lab1092/blender-manual_ja/manual/rigging/armatures/bones.rst

 ==============

-Even though bones are rigid (i.e. behave as rigid sticks), they are made out of :guilabel:`segments`. :guilabel:`Segments` are small, rigid linked elements that can rotate between each other.
+Even though bones are rigid (i.e. behave as rigid sticks), they are made out of *segments*. *Segments* are small, rigid linked elements that can rotate between each other.
 By default, each new bone has only one segment and as such it cannot "bend" along its length.
 It is a rigid bone.

-You can see these segments in :guilabel:`Object mode` and in :guilabel:`Pose mode`, and only if bones are visualized as :guilabel:`B-bones`;
+You can see these segments in *Object mode* and in *Pose mode*, and only if bones are visualized as *B-bones*;
-while in :guilabel:`Edit mode` bones are always drawn as rigid sticks.
+while in *Edit mode* bones are always drawn as rigid sticks.
-Note that in the special case of a single bone, you can't see these segments in :guilabel:`Object mode`, because they're aligned.
+Note that in the special case of a single bone, you can't see these segments in *Object mode*, because they're aligned.

 .. figure:: /images/ManRiggingBBoneEx3DViewEditMode.jpg